 Automated capillary Western blotting.
 With this ProteinSimple JESS system you can run and stain up to 24 samples in each 3h run, with very small sample and antibody volumes, and minimal hands on time.
 JESS reads chemiluminescent, fluorescent (IR and NIR) and total protein signals, all even from the same capillary.

 Custom microfluidic chip fabrication.
 In addition to single cell droplet capturing, the Dolomite-Bio microfluidics device with 3 pressure chambers/flow controllers and high speed camera microscope can be adapted to various other assays using chip designs available at Dolomite-Microfluidics web catalogue.
 Set-up costs of new assays will be additionally charged.
 We can also help in design and production of custom PDMS microfluidic chips at Micronova Nanofabrication Centre of Aalto University and VTT in Espoo.
 We have recently purchased own SU-8 mold fabrication and PDMS/Flexdym chip replication stations which will be set up in spring 2019.
-Lab-on-a-chip workshop course has been preliminary planned for April-May 2019.
+Lab-on-a-chip workshop course will be organized later in 2019.